 More often than not, a blended rate can save you money.
 While a rate of 9% may seem high, the second mortgage is only ten percent of the purchase price or appraised value, so the blended rate is quite a bit lower.

 The saving grace to second mortgages is that they tend to be small, which means the monthly payments are still quite low comparatively, even if the interest rate isn’t.

 That’s considerably cheaper than the 8% interest rate you’d get with a single loan, and that’s without even factoring in mortgage insurance.

 Check out my blended rate calculator to determine if two loans price out better than one.

 Combo Loans Allow More Financing Options

-Mortgage combos offer the flexibility to structure your loan in a variety of different ways, such as 65/25, 75/15, 80/10, and so on.
-That means you can play around with interest rates to find a blended rate that suits your situation best.
-You can also put less money down and get a better home without the need for mortgage insurance.
+This means you can play around with interest rates to find a blended rate that suits your situation best.
+You can also put less money down and get a more expensive home without the need for mortgage insurance.

 Mortgage Insurance Streamlines the Loan Process

 - The process might be smoother if you work with just one lender and a PMI company

 - Possibly a greater chance of loan approval as well